hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 page_title: "GCP Reference Architecture - Terraform Enterprise"
 description: |-
-  This document provides recommended practices and a reference architecture for HashiCorp Private Terraform Enterprise (PTFE) implementations on GCP.
+  This document provides recommended practices and a reference architecture for HashiCorp Terraform Enterprise implementations on GCP.
 ---

-# Private Terraform Enterprise GCP Reference Architecture
+# Terraform Enterprise GCP Reference Architecture

-This document provides recommended practices and a reference architecture for HashiCorp Private Terraform Enterprise (PTFE) implementations on GCP.
+This document provides recommended practices and a reference architecture for HashiCorp Terraform Enterprise implementations on GCP.

 ## Required Reading

-Prior to making hardware sizing and architectural decisions, read through the [installation information available for PTFE](/docs/enterprise/private/install-installer.html) to familiarise yourself with the application components and architecture.
+Prior to making hardware sizing and architectural decisions, read through the [installation information available for
+Terraform Enterprise](/docs/enterprise/private/install-installer.html)
+to familiarise yourself with the application components and architecture.
 Further, read the [reliability and availability guidance](/docs/enterprise/private/reliability-availability.html)